All Episodes

 They in no way are an end-all answer for an addict.

-Uh I don't my personality doesn't change.
+I don't, my personality doesn't change.

-Well I you know why I don't want to go back there.
+I don't want to go back there.

-You know, most it's not a single person.
+You know, most, it's not a single person.

 I learned a lot being a bartender.

-And I by the way, I think this is a worthwhile discussion, which is why I'm staying with this, because so many people do struggle with addiction.
+And by the way, I think this is a worthwhile discussion, which is why I'm staying with this, because so many people do struggle with addiction.

-And I learned so much about alcoholism that I could write a book on it, and so much about drug addiction, I can write a book on it.
+And I learned so much about alcoholism that I could write a book on it and so much about drug addiction, I can write a book on it.

-Um and I will tell you, I I the way I explain it is this every single individual has a number.
+And I will tell you, the way I explain it is this.

-And a number is how many drinks they can have until their personality will will alter, will change.
+And a number is how many drinks they can have until their personality will alter, will change.

 In the case of women, they tend to become more flirtatious.